uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-2.md

 ## Edit the Ice Breaker

-Every (good) workshop begins with an Ice Breaker: a way for folks to get to know each other.
+Every (good) module begins with an Ice Breaker: a way for folks to get to know each other.

 Edit the experience-best-recipe-ever-ice-breaker.md file with your idea for an ice breaker.